kenliew728/kickstarter-analysis/README.md

 The following conclusion can be made on the outcomes based on goals
 1. The number of successful outcomes is higher if the funding goals is less than $1000, which represents 75.8% success rate.
 It is followed closely by the funding goals between $1000 and $4999, which has a success rate of 72.7%.
 ## Conclusions
+The kickstarter campaign outcomes based on launch date and goals have provided a visual conclusion that it is advisable to launch a campaign in May with a funding goal of less than $1000 to achieve a higher success rate.
+However, we cannot be certain that whether the two variables are sufficient to launch a kickstarter campaign.
+Here are the additional analyses that can be used to draw aditional conclusion.
+1. Include count of successful outcomes based on the range of funding goals and range of total days.
+This will allow us to see if lower funding goals also take lesser day achieve its goal.
+If the analysis shows that lower funding goals also taking longer to achieve, launching a campaign with lower funding goals may not be a best option.
+Here are the example